tdeheurles/tdeheurles.github.io/_posts/2015-07-14-how-to-run-local-kubernetes.md

 ./run_kubectl.sh
 ```

+tdeheurles/gcloud-tools container is just a container where gcloud sdk is installed.
 you should have a prompt when running the `run_kubetcl.sh` script, and writing `kubectl` should give you the help :

 ```bash